bvarner/pi485/README.md

 * Termination Jumper.
 None of the commercial offerings or existing modules I've seen allow you to disable the termination resistor.
 On a multi-module RS-485 network, it's necessary that middle-nodes not have the termination resistor in the circuit, or the bus signals will deteriorate significantly.
-* Latched DE / RE pins on the MAX485 driven by TX activity, with a 'latch disable' jumper.
-If you want to disable the DE latching and force your device to be 'read only', you can add a jumper to the "Latch Disable" header, which will pull the 555 output to 'low'.
+* Hardware Latched DE / RE pins on the MAX485 driven by TX activity, with a 'RO' (Read Only) jumper header.
+Adding a jumper will force your device to be 'read only' by disabling the hardware latch of the DE / RE Pins.
 * Software controlable off / on.
-Using a GPIO pin (3.3v) you can turn the circuit 'on' or 'off', allowing for a software reset of the 485 bus, "power management", or enabling you to setup your UART tty before communications begin.
+Using a GPIO pin (3.3v) you can turn the circuit 'on' or 'off', allowing for a software reset of the 485 module, pseudo "power management", or simply give you the time to setup your UART tty before initiating a communication connection.
 If you prefer the 'always on' approach, you can simply hook up positive voltage to the control pin, and the circuit will always be on.

 ## What's in this repository?
 This repository contains [KiCad EDA](http://kicad-pcb.org/) source schematics, PCB layouts, and rendered SVG plots.

 The SVG Plots can be used to print your own PCB, or you could try using them as a template for making your own.

-I recommend using a hot-iron transfer of a laser-printed printout on glossy paper as a good starting point.
-The PCB layouts in this repo have been tweaked to increase trace width, spacing, and pad sizes to help with this method, and to make it easier to touch up traces with a resist pen if necessary.
-Personally, I don't have fancy CNC equipment at home, so I etch my boards chemically and drill them on a press.
+## What?
+Make my own PCB?
+I've had good success with the layouts in this repo using the laser-printer hot-iron transfer method.
+I've gotten excellent results with
+Hammermill Color Laser Gloss (sku 163110) paper.
+It's a 32lb very smooth gloss paper like you'll find on lightweight magazine covers.
+The 163110 takes and transfers toner very well, and is light enough for use in nearly every laser printer I've run across.
+When soaked in water for a few minutes after ironing the paper easily peels off without removing the toner.
+I normally lightly sand the left-over transfer with 1500 grit paper to remove the last of the paper fibers and any gloss 'bleed' before chemical etching the board.

+Now that I have my method down I could probably tweak the layouts to shrink the trace size (from 1.0 to 0.8 or 0.7) which would help with some of the 'bleed' I sometimes get when doing the iron transfer.

+I also have invested in some inexpensive carbide drill bit sets from 0.3 - 1.2mm for drilling the PCBs in a drill press.

 ### Standalone
 ![Copper Layer](standalone/plots/pi485-B.Cu.png) ![Front Layers](standalone/plots/pi485-brd.png)